williancarareto/mars-rover/README.md

 #### Plateu (where rover will run):

-* data to clarify the size
+* Data to clarify the size
 * Rover: list of rover
 * Validations: if plateau on X and Y coordinates are bigger than 0; if the rovers position is valid; colisions when rovers is running